ngonhi/TrafficSignClassification/README.md

 ## 3. Content of the repository:
 ### 3.1 Data
-Includes train and test images in the dataset under .npy format.
+* Includes train and test images in the dataset under .npy format.
 Images are separated into processed image and original images
+* Due to file size restriction, the data for this project can be accessed through <shorturl.at/fjy68>

 ### 3.2 Notebook
 Includes Jupyter notebook files of our 3 models (MLP, RF and SVM) trained on HoG features, SIFT+BoW features and on the images themselves